-Below is a list of Conferences, in date order, that are not organised or co-sponsored by IPEM but are in the same interest area.
+Below is a list of Conferences, in date order, that are not organised by IPEM but are in the same interest area.
 For further details, click on the Title or links within the text.

 If you are organising a conference or event and you would like it to be included in our listings below, please email the IPEM Conference Team with a brief details of your event and a link to your webpage.
 We are happy to advertise events on this page that may be of interest to our members, and in return appreciate other organisations reciprocating this arrangement.